Vancouver Magazine

 The Mason Studio-designed lobby at the very pretty Kimpton Saint George feels more like a living room than a hotel waiting room, with mid-century-modern-inspired furnishings and a cozy marble-and-micro-beadboard fireplace setting the stage for your stay.
 Upstairs, the rooms are decked out in moody blues, greens and grays, and filled with works from Canadian artists.
 Each suite is rife with thoughtful surprises, from the practical (TVs feature Chromecast to stream your Netflix binge, yoga mats and beautiful soaps from Atelier Bloem) to the whimsical (a white wooden squirrel is hidden in the wardrobe).

-The attached Fortunate Fox serves up a solid brunch as you make a game plan for the day (the croque madame is a calorie bomb, sure, but consider it fuel for waiting in line for the Kusama infinity mirror at AGO).
+The attached Fortunate Fox serves up a solid brunch as you make a game plan for the day (the croque madame is a calorie bomb, sure, but consider it fuel for waiting in line for the Kusama infinity mirror at AGO when it opens in April).
 Bicycles are available if you prefer exploring on two wheels.
-Rates from $218 per night.
+Rates from $217 per night.

 Since You’re in the Neighbourhood…: Vancouver isn’t the only Canadian city obsessed with plant-based eating, and here in Toronto, they’re seriously elevating the game with restaurants like Planta.
 A few blocks from Kimpton Saint George, find high-end vegan fare in an Instagram-cool setting: think Morrocan tile and truffle “parmesan” cauliflower tots.